YuanyueLi/FlashEntropySearch/README.md

 We are continuously improving the code, and the latest version of the code can be found under the `ms_entropy` folder.

-The API documentation for the latest version can be found [here](https://flashentropysearch.readthedocs.io/en/develop/).
+You can find the documentation for the latest version of the code below or [https://flashentropysearch.readthedocs.io](https://flashentropysearch.readthedocs.io/).

 # Installation

 ## Requirements

-To use this package, you need to have the following software installed on your system:
+To use this package, you will need to have the following software and dependencies installed on your system:

 - Python >= 3.8

 - C compiler and Python development headers.

-  - When installing on Linux, you may need to install the `gcc` and `python-dev` packages first.
+  - On Linux, you may need to install the `gcc` and `python-dev` (for apt) or `python-devel` (for yum) packages first.
-  - When installing on Windows, you may need to install the [Microsoft Visual C++ 14.0 or greater Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) first.
+  - On Windows, you will need to install the [Microsoft Visual C++ 14.0 or greater Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) first.

-- numpy >= 1.18 (will be installed automatically when you install the package from PyPI)
+- [Numpy](https://numpy.org/) >= 1.18 (will be installed automatically when you install the package from PyPI)

-- Cython >= 0.29 (will be installed automatically when you install the package from PyPI)
+- [Cython](https://cython.org/) >= 0.29 (will be installed automatically when you install the package from PyPI)

-- cupy >= 8.3.0 (optional, only required for GPU acceleration)
+- [Cupy](https://cupy.dev/) >= 8.3.0 (optional, only required for GPU acceleration)

 The `numpy` and `cython` dependencies will be installed automatically when you install the package from PyPI.
 The `cupy` dependency is optional, and is only required for GPU acceleration.
 If you want to use GPU acceleration, you need to install `cupy` manuall before installing the package from PyPI.